 In 2017, Camp Hope provided 15,388 bed nights and 33,853 meals to 556 unique individuals.

 Camp Hope Yakima has returned to our original location at 2300 East Birch Street and currently sleeps an average of 180 people, including single adult males, females and families with children.

 More Than a Bed

 Camp Hope Yakima meets the basic needs of safety, shelter, clothing, and food so that our residents can more easily access other support services and start to rebuild their lives.
 As a low-barrier shelter, there are no requirements of religious participation in order to receive services.
-Residents are accepted regardless of mental health or substance addiction.
+Residents are accepted regardless of mental health, substance addiction, or criminal history.
 Pets are also welcome (for specifics please call 509-571-1157).
 Identification is not required.

-Upon admission, all guests must sign a Good Neighbor Agreement outlining expected behavior and are required to give up to 10 hours of volunteer service each week.
-No alcohol or drug use is permitted on-site and residents must adhere to off-site behavioral guidelines to reside in the Camp Hope community (ie. no loitering, panhandling, defacing public property, etc).
-Different colored wristbands worn daily identify our residents to the police and community partners.
+Upon admission, all guests must sign a Good Neighbor Agreement outlining expected behavior.
+No alcohol, or drug use is permitted on-site and residents must adhere to off-site behavioral guidelines to reside in the Camp Hope community (ie. no loitering, panhandling, defacing public property, etc).
 Violation of guidelines can result in expulsion.

-Every resident is offered 3 meals a day, to include sandwiches, cups of soup, or other similar items and dinner which most nights is graciously donated and brought in by local organizations like Sunrise Outreach, Northwest Harvest Food Bank, and local church and community groups.
+Every resident is offered up to 3 meals a day, to include sandwiches, cups of soup, or other similar items and dinner which most nights is graciously donated and brought in by local organizations and church and community groups.

-Perhaps the most vital component of Camp Hope’s success is the sense of community cultivated by the guests and staff.
-This is critical to providing the safety, support, and atmosphere of hope so necessary in facing life’s challenges and moving forward in life.
+Perhaps the most vital component of Camp Hope’s success is the sense of community cultivated by the residents and staff.
+This is critical to providing the safety, support, and atmosphere of hope so necessary in facing challenges and moving forward in life.